 During their development week, the team collaborated with a group of children on the autistic spectrum to create an interactive multi-sensory musical performance piece.

 Run of the Mill Theatre is a community-based theatre arts collective based in North Kildare committed to supporting people with intellectual disabilities to access high-quality experiences in drama and theatre arts as artists, makers and participants.
 They strive to make work that gives voice to the lived experiences of people with disabilities in Ireland today.

-They would like to develop a form-flipping piece of documentary theatre about the life of Mark Smith, a 37-year-old emerging practitioner with Down Syndrome who spent six months in residence at Axis Ballymun in 2018.
+They have developed a form-flipping piece of documentary theatre about the life of Mark Smith, a 37-year-old emerging practitioner with Down Syndrome who spent six months in residence at Axis Ballymun in 2018.
 During this residency, he began the seed development for this piece, Making a Mark, working alongside leading documentary artist Shaun Dunne and his longtime collaborator Aisling Byrne (Talking Shop Ensemble) towards developing his practice in contemporary solo performance and autobiographical work.
 Making a Mark proposes an auto-biographical piece that explores through art, the complicated and, at times, darker facets of Mark’s lived experience in a way that challenges many of the dominant and often one-dimensional representations of people with disabilities that populate the mainstream.

 5×5 is supported by The Ireland Funds.